amirtha255/amirtha255.github.io/index.md

 <hr width="60%">

 <p>
 	I am Amirtha Varshini, a first year Masters in Computer Science (ML specialization) student at Georgia Tech.
 I am interested in the fields of Machine Learning and Computer Vision.
-I am a Graduate Teaching Assistant of the course  CS 7470 - Mobile & Ubiquitous Computing, taught by Prof. Thad Starner.
-Previously, I worked in Qualcomm's Automotive Team for three years, where I developed software on QNX real-time OS for ADAS chipsets (Autonomous Driver Assistance Systems).
+I am a Graduate Teaching Assistant of CS 6603 - Artificial Intelligence, Ethics and Society.
+Previously, I was a Teaching Assistant of the course  CS 7470 - Mobile & Ubiquitous Computing, taught by Prof. Thad Starner.
+Prior to my master's, I worked in Qualcomm's Automotive Team for three years, where I developed software on QNX real-time OS for ADAS chipsets (Autonomous Driver Assistance Systems).
 <br>
 </p>